-Bournville orange is similar to classic Bournville chocolate in that it is generally vegan, but with some caveats.
+Bournville orange is similar to classic Bournville chocolate in that it is generally vegan, but be sure to check the label.
 The chocolate contains palm oil, which some vegans may wish to avoid due to issues with deforestation during production.
-Also, Bournville orange is made in the same factory as Cadbury milk chocolate, so there’s the potential for cross-contamination.
+Bournville orange is made in the same factory as Cadbury milk chocolate, so there’s the potential for cross-contamination.

 Is Bournville Old Jamaica vegan?

 Cadbury Bournville Old Jamaica Rum & Raisin dark chocolate is generally vegan, but you’ll want to check the label for milk.
 Some vegans may wish to avoid it because it contains palm oil.

 Are Bournville buttons vegan?